-Tax audit of the companies in Bulgaria is performed within a 5-year period after the end of the year when the tax return for the respective liability has been submitted.
-The tax audit confirms ultimately the tax liability of the respective company - tax liable person except in the cases explicitly stated by law.
-For companies outside Bulgaria, a tax audit is carried out as follows: in Ukraine - in a three-year period, in Poland and Kazakhstan - in a five-year period and in Serbia - in a ten-year period.
+For companies in Bulgaria, a tax audit is carried out within five years from the end of the year in which the tax return for the relevant obligation was filed.
+The audit definitively confirms the tax liability of the relevant company-taxpayer, except in cases expressly provided for by law.

+For companies outside Bulgaria, a tax audit is carried out as follows: in Ukraine - within a three-year period, in Poland and Kazakhstan - within a five-year period, in Serbia - within a ten-year period, in Russia - within a three-year period and in Belarus - on a sample basis according to criteria that assess the degree of risk in relation to tax entities according to a methodology determined by the Council of Ministers of the Republic of Belarus.

-The companies Phyto Palauzovo AD, TOO Sopharma Kazakhstan, Pharmachim EOOD, Sopharmacy 59 EOOD, Sopharmacy 60 EOOD, Sopharmacy 61 EOOD, Sopharmacy 62 EOOD and Sopharmacy 39 EOOD have not been subject to full-scope tax audits, VAT audits and inspections under the social security regulations.
+The companies TOO Sopharma Kazakhstan, Pharmahim EOOD, Sopharmacy 59 EOOD, Sopharmacy 60 EOOD, Sopharma Rus, Pharmanova D.O.O., Sopharmacy D.O.O., SOOO Brititrade, OOO DabradzeyaPharm, OOO AlfaApteka, OOO Bellerophon and Pharmacy Institution (AU) Great Pharmacy have not undergone full tax audits, VAT audits and checks under social security legislation.

-39. OTHER CURRENT LIABILITIES
+40. OTHER CURRENT LIABILITIES